 Rajasthan’s rich folklore and crafts unearthed in its city palaces, temples, forts and villages amongst a vibrant landscape of deserts, lakes, jungles and hills are what keeps the fervent traveller coming back for more.
 Touring Rajasthan is most convenient due to connectivity via national highways.
 Multiple suburban towns thrive along these highways if you choose to steer clear of bustling city streets.
 A great example is a serene hamlet Ranakpur, just off the state highway 32, where you can visit the glorious Ranakpur Jain Temple, the lush green Kumbhalgarh Wildlife Sanctuary and the exciting Jawai Safari while maintaining social distance.
 Saying goodbye to globetrotting has been hard but Mana Hotels in Ranakpur make it worth your while.
 Their entire staff is vaccinated and ensures ‘Enhanced Cleaning’ measures at all times.
 Each guest is welcomed with folded hands and the sweet, ‘Padharo Mhare Des.’

-- For passengers inoculated with 1 or 2 shots of vaccine, no -ve RT PCR test is required for entry into the state.
+- For domestic passengers inoculated with 2 shots of vaccine, no -ve RT PCR test is required for entry into the state.
 However, they must carry a copy of their vaccination certificate for checking as may be required

-- RT PCR -ve test report for passengers who have not received even a single dose of the vaccine is mandatory.
+- RT PCR -ve test report for passengers who have not received both doses of the vaccine is mandatory.
 The report must not be older than 72 hours

 - There is no requirement of E Pass for entry into Rajasthan